 Mom made this sailing ship birthday cake for my party when I was a youngster back in the 1950s.
 My friends and I loved it so much that I asked her to make the same cake again the following year.
 And she did!

-This vintage birthday cake will bring joy to any child, especially when it's laden with valuable treasure.
+This vintage birthday cake will bring joy to any child, especially when it's laden with valuable "treasures" to discover.
 It's also the perfect little cake for a lakeside picnic or a theme party.
 Just release your creativity.